botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 const botmaster = new Botmaster(botmasterSettings);
 ```

-In this example the botmaster object will start a new express() app server running locally on port 3000 as expected.
-However, we later want to add to botmaster the object we created in the first section, namely, `messengerBot`.
+In this example the `botmaster` object will start a new `express()` `app` server running locally on port `3000` as expected by default.
+However, we later might want to add to botmaster the object we created in the first section, namely, `messengerBot`.

-We can achieve this by doing this:
+We can achieve this by doing the following:

 ```js
 botmaster.addBot(messengerBot);
 ```

 This will mount your bot onto: `https://Your_Domain_Name/messenger/webhook1234`.
 Note how the bot type __is__ part of the endpoint here.
 This is because the Botmaster class assumes that you want your endpoint to be mounted onto its botType.
-This is just another way in which Botmaster is opinionated.

 You will then get updates from the botmaster object as if you had instantiated it with the messenger settings too.